 LAFCo's adherence to Principle 8 is evident through its systematic impact evaluation, utilisation of control measures, and commitment to continuous improvement.
-Our practices align with responsible and impactful investment principles, fostering transparency, accountability, and a proactive approach to impact management.
+The company's practices align with responsible and impactful investment principles, fostering transparency, accountability, and a proactive approach to impact management.